Telecom Equipment Technicians

-Telecom Equipment Technicians with little to no experience tend to make between $30210 and $39070 while the more experienced ones make over $69920 per year.
+Telecom Equipment Technicians with little to no experience tend to make between $32440 and $42400 while the more experienced ones can earn over $71780 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Telecom Equipment Technician is to move to a higher paying state like AK.
-Right now, the highest paying states for Telecom Equipment Technicians are AK, RI, NH, NY and MA.
+One of the easiest ways to increase your salary as a Telecommunications Equipment Installer and Repairer is to move to a higher paying state like DC.
+Right now, the highest paying states for Telecom Equipment Technicians are DC, MA, AK, NH and NY.

-3 other factors that can increase your salary as A Telecom Equipment Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Telecommunications Equipment Installer and Repairer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Telecom Equipment Technicians what degree they had when they got the job and most of them said they had a Certificate followed by Associates degree.
+We asked other Telecom Equipment Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons